 Aboriginal Affairs Planning Authority Act 1972

-An Act to make provision for the establishment of an Aboriginal Affairs Planning Authority, a Commissioner for Aboriginal Planning and an Aboriginal Affairs Advisory Council for the purpose of providing consultative and other services and for the economic, social and cultural advancement of persons of Aboriginal descent in Western Australia, to repeal the Native Welfare Act 1963 2, and for incidental and other purposes.
+An Act to make provision for the establishment of an Aboriginal Affairs Planning Authority and an Aboriginal Affairs Advisory Council for the purpose of providing consultative and other services and for the economic, social and cultural advancement of persons of Aboriginal descent in Western Australia, to repeal the Native Welfare Act 1963 2, and for incidental and other purposes.

+[Long title amended by No. 28 of 2006 s.
+342.]

 Part I — Preliminary

 1. Short title